finmath/finmath-lib/src/site/markdown/concepts/separationofproductandmodel/index.md

 ```

 ## Product and Model Factories
-Product and models are constructed by implmenting factories.
+Product and models are constructed by implementing factories.
 Factories carry the implementation specific part of the model or product.
-For example: A Fourier transform implementation of a Heston model requires the specification of the integration method used (line of integration, number of intergration points, etc.).
-A Monte-Carlo implementatio of a Heston model requies the specification of the Brownian driver (random number generator) and numerical scheme (Euler scheme with truncation, etc.).
+For example: A Fourier transform implementation of a Heston model requires the specification of the integration method used (line of integration, number of integration points, etc.).
+A Monte-Carlo implementation of a Heston model requires the specification of the Brownian driver (random number generator) and numerical scheme (Euler scheme with truncation, etc.).

 For this reason we have two additional interfaces